lorikayman/RebisTheory/rebis_theory.md

 Previously mentioned idea of white circles serving as a ward, seems more plausible under those interpretations of protection.
 Moreover, the concept of the circle itself is introduced in "The Key of Solomon the King" and is called the _Circle of Art_:

 <BookCitation source="The Key of King Solomon the King">
+  {#snippet markup()}

-`Verily, since no experiments for converse with Spirits can be done without shouldest wish to prepared, whatsoever experiments therefore thou wishest to undertake for conversing with Spirits, therein thou must learn to construct a certain particular Circle that being done surround that Circle with a Circle of Art for better caution and efficacy.
-[Book 1, ch.
-II, "Of the Days, and Hours, and of the Virtues of the Planets."]`
+  Verily, since no experiments for converse with Spirits can be done without shouldest wish to prepared, whatsoever experiments therefore thou wishest to undertake for conversing with Spirits, therein thou must learn to construct a certain particular Circle that being done surround that Circle with a Circle of Art for better caution and efficacy (Book 1, ch.
+II, "Of the Days, and Hours, and of the Virtues of the Planets").

   ---

-`The which being finished, and the fumigations being performed, as is described in the chapter on Fumigations in the Second Book, the Master should reassemble his Disciples, encourage them, reassure them, fortify them, and conduct them into the parts of the Circle of Art, where he must place them in the four quarters of the earth, encourage them, and exhort them to fear nothing, and to keep in the places assigned to them.
-[Book 1, ch.
-III, "The Construction of the Circle"]`
+  The which being finished, and the fumigations being performed, as is described in the chapter on Fumigations in the Second Book, the Master should reassemble his Disciples, encourage them, reassure them, fortify them, and conduct them into the parts of the Circle of Art, where he must place them in the four quarters of the earth, encourage them, and exhort them to fear nothing, and to keep in the places assigned to them (Book 1, ch.
+III, "The Construction of the Circle").

   ---

-`The Medals or Pentacles, which we make for the purpose ot striking terror into the Spirits and reducing them to obedience, have besides this wonderful and excellent virtue.
-If thou invokest the Spirits by virtue of these Pentacles, they will obey thee without repugnance, and having considered them they will be struck with astonishment, and will fear them, and thou shalt see them so surprised by fear and terror, that none of them will be sufficiently bold to wish to oppose thy will.
-[Book 1, ch.
-XVIII, "Concerning the Holy Pentacles or Medals."]`
+  The Medals or Pentacles, which we make for the purpose ot striking terror into the Spirits and reducing them to obedience, have besides this wonderful and excellent virtue.
+If thou invokest the Spirits by virtue of these Pentacles, they will obey thee without repugnance, and having considered them they will be struck with astonishment, and will fear them, and thou shalt see them so surprised by fear and terror, that none of them will be sufficiently bold to wish to oppose thy will (Book 1, ch.
+XVIII, "Concerning the Holy Pentacles or Medals.").

   ---

-`Here followeth the Form of the Circle (see Figure 81), wherein whosoever entereth he shall be at safety as within a fortified Castle, and nothing shall be able to harm him.
-[Book 2, sh.
-IX, "Of the Formation of the Circle"]`
+  Here followeth the Form of the Circle (see Figure 81), wherein whosoever entereth he shall be at safety as within a fortified Castle, and nothing shall be able to harm him (Book 2, sh.
+IX, "Of the Formation of the Circle").

+  {/snippet}
 </BookCitation>

 It is due to those similarities and general themes found in the Key, we propose, that fiendish symbols in the ritual circles are derived from the shapes of symbols of Hebrew alphabet in "The Key of Solomon the King".